apache/druid/docs/content/development/select-query.md

 } ]
 ```

 The `threshold` determines how many hits are returned, with each hit indexed by an offset.
+When `descending` is true, the offset will be negative value.

 The results above include: